wzychla/XNADash/README.md

 ## Assets

 * the code was written in C#, completely from scratch, in 2011
-* all images are hand-drawn by myself
+* all images are hand-drawn by me
-* all songs were written by myself back in 2011, using <a href='https://openmpt.org/'>OpenMPT</a> (songs are not composed by me, if by any chance you recognize their original author/title, please let me know)
+* all songs were written by me back in 2011, using <a href='https://openmpt.org/'>OpenMPT</a> (songs are not composed by me, if by any chance you recognize their original author/title, please let me know)

 ## Status

-Current version: 0.4
+Current version: 0.5

 There are 70 levels in total.
 The `LEVELS.HL` file comes from the original.
 It's a text file that contain all levels.
 Creating new levels is easy, just edit the text file.